What Is Multicasting?

 As mentioned above, there are a number of alternatives to multicasting when sending information over a network.
 These include the previously mentioned unicasting and broadcasting.

 Each method has their own pros and cons, suiting different situations.
 When it comes to the RMDS platform, multicasting is the obvious choice.

 For one, popular multicasting alternatives like unicasting do not scale well when confronted with the technical needs of platforms such as RMDS.
 Because unicasting involves sending data on a one-to-one basis, it is extremely inefficient for sending messages to multiple receivers since the data has to be replicated for each additional receiver.

 Neither is broadcasting well-suited for use with RMDS.
 It is necessarily limited in scope because it can only send to recipients who are within the broadcast domain.
 In addition, broadcasting may be seen as wasteful when used to send information that not every host needs.

 Multicasting, by contrast, fits perfectly into the intended use of RMDS: sending messages to a select group of receivers.
 The publisher-subscriber model means that only those hosts who opt in should receive information from the publisher, a requirement that’s made easy via multicasting.

 Despite the abundant use cases for multicasting, it is not readily available in the cloud.
 All of the major cloud providers, such as Amazon Web Services, Microsoft Azure, and Google Cloud Platform, don’t have built-in hardware support for multicasting.

 Weave Net provides full multicast support for both contained and uncontained applications.
-It is the only solution that allows the use of multicast under cloud provider restrictions.
+It is the only solution that allows multicasting under cloud provider restrictions.
 This allows you to run your application using multicasting anywhere, including the aforementioned cloud platforms, without native multicast support.
-Weave Net is easy to configure and deploy, making it simple to give your multicast applications the benefits of public cloud services.
+Weave Net is easy to configure and deploy, making it simple to give your multicasting applications the benefits of public cloud services.